siannkit/siannkit/README.md

 you may interact anytime you want, as long as i'm online and not with a DNI on my name!

-if however i'm not imediatly responding, it may be because i'm offtab or AFK, if i am you're always free to whisper me and i'll respond asap.
+if however i'm not immediately responding, it may be because i'm offtab or AFK, if i am you're always free to whisper me and i'll respond asap.

 even if it's not shown in my name, i'm openly offering you to cuddle or hide, no need to ask, just do so! you're also free to move out yada-yada and please whisper me if you want me to move somewhere else of your liking!!